in4lio/yupp/doc/builtin.md

 `($count s sub [start [end]])` | Return the number of (non-overlapping) occurrences of substring `sub` in string `s[start:end]`.
 `($lower s)` | Convert letters to lower case.
 `($maketrans from to)` | Return a translation table suitable for passing to `translate`, that will map each character in `from` into the character at the same position in `to`; `from` and `to` must have the same length.
 `($split s [sep [maxsplit]])` | Return a list of the words of the string `s`.
 If the optional second argument `sep` is absent or None, the words are separated by arbitrary strings of whitespace characters (space, tab, newline, return, formfeed).
 If the second argument `sep` is present and not None, it specifies a string to be used as the word separator.
-The returned list will then have one more items than the number of non-overlapping occurrences of the separator in the string.
-The optional third argument `maxsplit` defaults to `0`.
-If it is nonzero, at most `maxsplit` number of splits occur, and the remainder of the string is returned as the final element of the list.
+The returned list will then have one more item than the number of non-overlapping occurrences of the separator.
+The optional third argument `maxsplit` defaults to `-1`, meaning no limit; a non-negative value limits the number of splits.
 `($join words [sep])` | Concatenate a list or tuple of words with intervening occurrences of `sep`.
 The default value for `sep` is a single space character.
 `($lstrip s)` | Remove leading whitespace from the string `s`.
 `($rstrip s)` | Remove trailing whitespace from the string `s`.
 `($strip s)` | Remove leading and trailing whitespace from the string `s`.
 `($swapcase s)` | Convert lower case letters to upper case and vice versa.
-`($translate s table [deletechars])` | Delete all characters from `s` that are in `deletechars` (if present), and then translate the characters using `table`, which must be a 256-character string giving the translation for each character value, indexed by its ordinal.
+`($translate s table [deletechars])` | Delete characters named by `deletechars` (if present), then translate `s` using a Python translation mapping or the legacy 256-character table form.
 `($upper s)` | Convert letters to upper case.
 `($ljust s width)`<br>`($rjust s width)`<br>`($center s width)` | These functions respectively left-justify, right-justify and center a string in a field of given width.
 They return a string that is at least width characters wide, created by padding the string `s` with spaces until the given width on the right, left or both sides.
 The string is never truncated.
 `($zfill s width)` | Pad a numeric string on the left with zero digits until the given width is reached.
 Strings starting with a sign are handled correctly.